matyamod/FF7R-mesh-importer/README.md

 ## Notes

-- This is an beta version.
+- This is a beta version.
 There may be bugs.
 - Able to edit vertices, faces, uv maps, and bone weights.
 - Unable to edit bones.
 - Unable to add materials and uv maps.